-Proactive follow-up with parents/pupils who have not opted in (via consent forms), or who are not picking up test kits regularly, to explain the importance of testing and seeking to understand why they are not doing so.
+Proactive follow-up with parents/pupils who are not participating, or who are not picking up test kits regularly, to explain the importance of testing and seeking to understand why they are not doing so.
 Consider sending twice weekly reminders encouraging students to test and report their results.

 Direct communication with pupils especially where parental consent has been received but the young person has not collected kits.
 A full toolkit of assets is available, offering a range of promotional material and helpful ideas.
 There is lots of useful information on YoungScot | What To Expect From a COVID-19 Test, including a video from Dr Punam Krishan.
-A step by step video guide is also available for the new nose-only, ACON Flowflex self-tests.
+A step by step video quide is also available for the new nose-only, ACON Flowflex self-tests.